TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Introduction

-Recent advances in generative AI have begun to transform this human-driven paradigm by providing potential solutions to the issues discussed above.
-First, candidate generation is fast and scalable with generative AI models.
-For example, in the case of digital ads, generative models can produce high-quality creative outputs, including ad copy, images, and complete campaign concepts that adhere to brand guidelines in a matter of minutes \citep{jansen2024automated, hartmann2025power}.\footnote{Indeed, a substantial share of creatives is now generated by AI, reflecting improvements in both quality and speed \citep{coffee2025aiadbuying, Majic2025VibeMarketing}.} Second, Large language Models (LLMs) and related generative systems can now conduct sophisticated data analysis, summarizing performance patterns and identifying potential drivers of success \citep{ferber2024context, guo2024ds, ghosh2024exploring, wiedemer2025videomodelszeroshotlearners}, providing a pathway for analyzing historical data and improving candidate solutions.
-As such, with the new capabilities enabled by AI, the time required for previous data analysis and generation of new candidate solutions are significantly reduced.
+Recent advances in generative AI have begun to transform this human-driven paradigm by addressing the issues discussed above.
+Candidate generation is now fast and scalable: in digital advertising, AI models can produce high-quality ad copy, images, and campaign concepts that adhere to brand guidelines in minutes \citep{jansen2024automated, hartmann2025power}.\footnote{A large share of ad creatives is now AI-generated, reflecting improvements in both quality and speed \citep{coffee2025aiadbuying, Majic2025VibeMarketing}.} In parallel, LLM-based systems can autonomously conduct analyses by summarizing performance patterns and hypothesizing drivers of success \citep{ferber2024context, guo2024ds, ghosh2024exploring, wiedemer2025videomodelszeroshotlearners}.
+Together, these capabilities make it feasible to automate the full generation--evaluation--analysis loop at scale, allowing systems to update themselves continuously in response to new data (right panel of Figure~\ref{fig:human-ai-ad-cycle}).
+We refer to such automated, continuously updating systems as \textit{self-improving} or \textit{self-evolving} AI \citep{MantiaChatterjeeLee2025, chen2025xbench, silver2025welcome}.
+While there can be many types of self-improving AI systems, a central line of progress has been on \textit{iterative prompt optimization}, where the AI agent repeatedly refines its own prompts based on performance feedback.
+Indeed, recent papers show that such approaches can often outperform reinforcement-learning based fine-tuning \citep{agrawal2025gepa}; see $\S$\ref{ssec:related_lit} for a detailed discussion.
+The key performance objective that this stream of work focuses on is \textit{generation efficiency}---the number of LLM calls (or candidate solution generations) needed to reach a target performance level.

-Given these developments, there is immense interest in the development and deployment of AI-based automation of the complete generation–evaluation-analysis loop at scale, allowing systems to update themselves continuously in response to emerging data (See right panel of Figure \ref{fig:human-ai-ad-cycle}).
-In this loop, generative models produce new solution candidates, data-science agents conduct evaluation of the solution candidates, and multi-modal reasoning LLM-based analytical agents interpret the evaluation results and synthesize insights to guide the next generation step.
-This type of automated cycle running system is often referred to as the \textit{self-improving AI} or \textit{self-evolving AI} \citep{MantiaChatterjeeLee2025, chen2025xbench, silver2025welcome}.

-This transformation has an important implication for practice: it dramatically lowers the marginal cost of iteration, making continuous experimentation feasible not only for large firms or organizations with dedicated analytics teams but also for small and medium-sized firms that historically lacked the creative and analytical capacity to run many cycles in parallel.
-When generation and analysis become cheap and largely automated, even resource-constrained organizations can maintain always-on optimization loops that adapt campaigns to evolving market conditions and consumer responses.